JuanPMC/LabelScheduler/README.md

-# A simulation enviroment to test TAT fro differnt scheduling algorithms
+# A simulation enviroment to test differnt scheduling algorithms
 Made at IIT